 Cabinets are a focal point in a kitchen.
 A majority of the surface area is covered with cabinetry, and the finish of the cabinets will help to set the overall design of the room.
-Purchasing unfinished cabinetry helps to lower costs while giving you full control over the finish of the cabinets.
-There are many options available for finishing.
+Purchasing unfinished vs. finished cabinets helps to lower costs while giving you full control over the finish of the cabinets.
 While wood stain helps to reinforce the grain of the wood, a painted finish can disguise cabinets created with a cheap or poor quality wood.

-Prepare the cabinets for painting.
-In order to do this, sand the cabinets.
+First, you need to sand the cabinets.
 Start with a high-grain paper for the tougher sanding, and finish with a low grain.
 Usually, using three different grains is sufficient, but it depends on how rough the unfinished cabinets are.
 Follow the grain of the wood when you sand, using sandpaper taped around a block of wood for the flat surfaces.
 In crevices and dipped surfaces, use sand paper without a block.

 Remove the dust from the cabinet after sanding.
 It is very important to remove the wood dust; otherwise it will get into the paint and create a granular-looking finish.
 Use a vacuum cleaner to remove a majority of the dust, then wipe with a clean damp cloth to finish removing the remaining dust.
 Let the cabinets dry completely before proceeding to the next step.